JamieScanlon/SwiftAgentKit/README.md

 - Make HTTP requests and handle streaming responses
 - Execute shell commands and manage subprocesses
 - Use structured logging for debugging and monitoring
+- Integrate with popular AI providers (OpenAI, Anthropic, Gemini)
+- Build composable tool-aware adapters with A2A and MCP capabilities

 The framework is designed with a simple, direct API - no unnecessary abstractions or configuration objects.